goshevs/sparkDBUtilities/README.md

 ## Overview of utilities

-Both R and Python functions have nearly identical syntax which should facilitate transitions between the software packages.
+All R and Python functions have identical syntax which should facilitate transitions between the software packages.

 ### sparkToDistMDB